Analysis | How Trump Runs Against Socialism Without a Socialist Opponent

 1. Who is keeping socialism alive as an issue?

 Mostly, Trump and his fellow Republicans.
-“Joe Biden is just a Trojan horse for socialism,” Trump said during a campaign visit to Wisconsin on Aug.
-17. His campaign website summarizes the choice between Trump and Biden as “American vs. Socialist.”
+“This election will decide whether we save the American dream or whether we allow a socialist agenda to demolish our cherished destiny,” Trump said in his speech accepting his party’s nomination for a second term.
+He’s also called Biden “a Trojan horse for socialism.”
+His campaign website summarizes the choice between Trump and Biden as “American vs. Socialist.”
 Vice President Mike Pence said electing Biden “would set America on a path of socialism and decline.”
 A spokesman for Trump’s campaign, Ken Farnaso, called the election “a binary decision between freedom and socialism.”

 2. Is Biden a socialist?